RileyLin/Data-Eng-Practice/docs/behavioral_questions.md

 4. **Signal Richness** - Aim to weave in multiple positive signals into each story naturally.
 The follow-ups are your chance to elaborate on signals less prominent in the main story.

 Nail these, and you'll emit the right eight signals every time.
 Good luck—you've got this!

+Behavioral & Communication:

+ You have 5-6 STAR stories locked and loaded, covering a range of themes (leadership, conflict, big achievement, failure, teamwork, initiative, etc.).
+For each, you can deliver a concise narrative with a clear Result.
+You’ve practiced these aloud and they fit roughly into 2 minutes each.

+ Each story in your arsenal has at least one metric or specific outcome.
+You won’t say generic things like “it was a success” without backing it up.
+You’ll say “resulted in a 15% reduction in processing time” or “the project saved $100K annually” or “the team hit the deadline 1 week early” or even qualitative outcomes like “the client signed on for an extension of the project based on our performance.”
+If a story currently lacks this, you’ve added something – even if approximate – because Meta interviewers love to probe for impact.

+ You are ready for common follow-ups: “Why did you make that decision?”, “What was the hardest part?”, “What would you do differently?”, “How did you influence X?”, “How do you prioritize?” etc. You have short, honest answers to these for each story (thanks to the prep guide).
+ You have practiced your tone and clarity.
+You will speak clearly, avoid excessive filler words, and be mindful of time.
+If virtual, you’ve tested your microphone and camera, and you’ll ensure not to talk over the interviewer – you’ll pause appropriately for them to jump in or ask questions.

+ You have a strategy to handle tough or unexpected questions.
+If a question catches you off guard, you’ll remember to take a breath and structure a response (“Let me think – two things come to mind... first… second…”).
+If truly stumped, you’re prepared to ask clarifying questions or, in behavioral cases, acknowledge “I haven’t encountered exactly that, but I have a similar experience…” and then adapt.

+General Mindset and Logistics:

+ Meta Values/Mission: You’ve done a quick refresh on Meta’s mission (“Give people the power to build community and bring the world closer together”) and their values (e.g. move fast, be bold, focus on impact, etc.).
+You’ve subtly woven alignment to these into your answers (for example, mentioning community impact in the Carpool feature answer
+GitHub
+, or how you “focused on impact” in a project).
+This isn’t mandatory, but if the opportunity arises (like “Why Meta?”), you can genuinely speak to how you connect with their mission or products.